 A mud lake, narrow, but spreading for thousands of rods along the crater side, was below.
 A crust, resembling asphalt and apparently very hard, covered the lake.
 This must be nearly red-hot, judging from the heat of the moist air which rushed upward.

 Is this a simple coincidence or an indication of motivation coming from the Kong novel?
 It is impossible to know with certainty.
 Over the years as Dent wrote various Doc Savage stories, it became apparent that he frequently used another author’s story as a springboard.
 The fourth novel, “The Polar Treasure” is an adaptation of Robert L. Stevenson’s story “Treasure Island.”
-He frequently included hints in his stories that appear to be an homage to the original story from which he drew inspiration.
+He frequently included hints in his stories that are an homage to the original story from which he drew inspiration.

 “The Land of Terror” was published on Friday, March 17, 1933.